 Yes, spider veins may grow visible or develop during pregnancy due to hormonal changes and an increase in blood volume.

-It’s extremely important to consult a vein specialist about your condition.
-At Vein Treatment Clinic, our diplomat-certified Ivy League-educated vein doctors carefully study your condition and run tests for venous insufficiency to diagnose the root problem.
+It’s extremely important to consult a vein doctor about your condition.
+At Vein Treatment Clinic, our vein doctors carefully study your condition and run tests for venous insufficiency to diagnose the root problem.

 Based on the results of the test, your vein doctor develops a treatment plan that’s perfect for your needs.
 Vein disease can progress rapidly so schedule your appointment with your nearest vein treatment clinic today.
 We look forward to seeing you.